 We collected 309 snow algae samples throughout the summer of 2018 from alpine and subalpine sites in the Coast Range near Vancouver, British Columbia, Canada (Supplementary Figure S1).
 We collected red, orange, and green snow samples from 13 different mountains from sites ranging from 880 to 2150 m above sea level (Supplementary Table S1).
 Over the summer, as snow melted at lower elevations ,we collected samples from progressively higher elevations; we did not detect snow algae at higher elevations until later in the summer.
 We scooped samples from visibly coloured snow into sterile 50 mL centrifuge tubes, and packed tubes in snow to keep samples cold during transport back to the lab.
 We melted each sample at room temperature on the bench, removed a 1 mL aliquot for light microscopy, and then stored the remaining sample at -20 °C for up to eight months until DNA extraction.

 Within the 24 hours following collection we fixed microscopy aliquots in 2% gluteraldehyde, and observed the 100 cells closest to the center of the slide at 400x.
-We characterized morphological species composition in 122 samples using light microscopy We classified cell morphology based on similarity to published photographs of Sanguina nivaloides [17], Chloromonas cf. nivalis [20], Chloromonas cf. brevispina [12], Chloromonas krienitzii [12], Chlainomonas rubra [21], and for cells that did not fall into one of these categories as either “green cell” or “other”.
+To avoid double counting, we We characterized morphological species composition in 122 samples using light microscopy.
+We classified cell morphology based on similarity to published photographs of Sanguina nivaloides [17], Chloromonas cf. nivalis [20], Chloromonas cf. brevispina [12], Chloromonas krienitzii [12], Chlainomonas rubra [21], and for cells that did not fall into one of these categories as either “green cell” or “other”.

 DNA extraction and amplicon library preparation